brandonsurh/event-app/README.md

-# My First Sway Application
+# EventRSVP Application made with Sway

 This is full stack application that allows users to manage the RSVP aspect of an event as well as RSVP for an event themselves.